- Harp Delay

 Marko Balland: Marko's favotite pedal is the Harp Octave pedal

 LONE WOLF BLUES COMPANY is a proud corporate member of the Blues Foundation.
-Please consider joining to do your part in keeping the blues alive.
+Please consider joining and help to keep the blues alive.

 For questions or comments, email me at email@example.com